ZaraJadidi/zCss/README.md

 Similar to using HTML attributes, the width and height can be given using CSS, with the width and height properties.They can take both pixel and percentage values. <br>

+Similar to the width, we can also define the height of the elements.<br>

+Alternative Box Model :<br>
+It can be inconvenient to calculate the actual size of the box, because of the padding and border widths being added to it.

+For this reason, CSS provides an alternative box model where the given width is taken by the box and includes the padding and border.

+The model is turned on using box-sizing: border-box:<br>
+p {<br>
+  margin: 5px 10px 5px 10px;<br>
+  padding: 4px 7px 4px 7px;<br>
+  width: 200px;<br>
+  box-sizing: border-box;<br>
+  border: 3px solid black;<br>
+}<br>